pouyaesm/kdd2018_air_pollution_prediction/README.md

 1. Run `src/preprocess.py` to create the cleaned data set,
 2. Run scripts in `src/statistics` folder for basic insights into data

-## On going experiments
+## On-going experiments

-1. `src/gcforest` is an experimental setup to use forests instead of neurons to do deep learning proposed [here](https://arxiv.org/abs/1702.08835),
+1. `examples/simple_gcforest` is an experimental setup to use forests instead of neurons to do deep learning proposed in [this paper](https://arxiv.org/abs/1702.08835),
     * Current challenges: `xgboost dependency problem`